arturochian/datascience-2015/lessons/15_clustering/README.md

 # Practical Advice for K-Means Clustering
 - Scaling of the data matters

-## Coding Exercise: Clustering Crime Data
+## Coding Exercise: K-Means
+We will code-along with this tutorial: [Clustering US Senators with K-Means](http://blog.dataquest.io/blog/plotting-senators/)

+Then we will try our hand at K-Means on this [dataset](http://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_digits.html).

 [Here's]() the iPython notebook.
 Exercises are embedded in the notebook.

 # Hierarchical Clustering